AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

     To specify the data block location, select a single cell in the worksheet or enter a cell address such as a3, \\\$a3, a\\\$3 or sheet1!a2.
 The cell specified will be the upper-left corner of the data block when the data is retrieved.

-1. Choose the **Data views**.
+1. Choose the **report suites**.

-    The Data views option allows you to choose a data view from a drop-down menu or to reference a data view from a cell location.
+    The report suites option allows you to choose a report suite from a drop-down menu or to reference a report suite from a cell location.

 1. Set the **Date range**.